-Strange Journeys: How Two Homesick Pilgrims Stumbled Back to the Catholic Church by Jessica Mesman Griffith and Jonathan Ryan
+Strange Journey: How Two Homesick Pilgrims Stumbled Back to the Catholic Church by Jessica Mesman Griffith and Jonathan Ryan

 Books by Jessica Mesman Griffith